skip to main content

 How to Share Your Wi-Fi Password From Your Phone

 You don’t need to text, write down, or blurt out your Wi-Fi password to friends and family.
 Seriously, that’s so old school.
-Use Bluetooth to share your Wi-Fi password between iPhones and iPads, or a QR code to share it between Android devices.
-Need to share your password between Apple and Android devices?
-You’re gonna need a third-party app for that.
+All you need is Bluetooth or a QR code, depending on the device.
+That’s it.

 Want to keep your neighbors out of your Wi-Fi?